-The above chart provides a measure for the maturity in the System, by comparing the ratio of active members (including current DROP participants) to inactive members (retirees and beneficiaries).
-The active-to-inactive ratio has declined since 2000 from 0.83 actives supporting each inactive member to 0.66 actives supporting each inactive member today, which indicates a more mature plan.
+The above chart provides a measure for the maturity of the System by comparing the ratio of inactive members (retirees and beneficiaries) to active members (including current DROP participants).
+The inactive-to-active ratio has generally increased since 2001 from 1.23 inactive participants per active to 1.51 inactive participants dependent on each active member today.
+This indicates a more mature plan and the Plan will experience more volatility in contribution rates when actuarial gains and losses are recognized.
 The black line represents the total plan payroll since the 2006 valuation.

-B. Future Expected Financial Trends
+D. Future Expected Financial Trends

 The analysis of projected financial trends is perhaps the most important component of this valuation.
-In this Section, we present the implications of the October 1, 2018 valuation results in terms of (1) the projected employer contributions and (2) projected System's funded status (ratio of assets over liabilities).
-For each projection set, we assume three different future investment return scenarios: Baseline returns of 7.50%, optimistic returns of 9.00%, and pessimistic returns of 6.00%.
-The projections assume that the liabilities are calculated using a 7.50% liability interest rate and that there will be no future gains or losses on the liability.
+In this section, we present the implications of the October 1, 2019 valuation results in terms of (1) the projected employer contributions and (2) projected System's funded status (ratio of assets over liabilities).
+We assume future investment returns of 7.50% each year.
+The projections also assume that there will be no future gains or losses on the liability.